 Any student found to be responsible for an act of bias, which violates university Standards of Conduct or criminal law, will be subject to disciplinary sanctions up to and including permanent dismissal from the university.
 Similarly, any faculty or staff member found to be responsible for an act of bias, which violates university policy, will be subject to disciplinary action up to and including termination from the university.

-The Office of Dean of Students addresses bias incidents through the University’s Bias Education and Response Team (BERT).
+The Office of Dean of Students addresses bias incidents through the University’s Bias Education and Referral Team (BERT).
 The BERT consists of members from the following areas:

 - The Office of the Dean of Students

 - The Office of the Vice-Chancellor for Diversity and Engagement

 - The Office of the Vice-Chancellor for Communication

 - Office of Multicultural Student Life